 This adaptation of Whitney Otto’s novel is a charming, occasionally compelling little movie that doesn’t leave much of an impression but is perfectly pleasant nevertheless.
 Winona Ryder is underused in the lead role, but luckily there’s a parade of top-tier Hollywood talent on hand to provide strong support.
-In particular, Ellen Burstyn and Anne Bancroft provide the emotional anchor to the movie, while Maya Angelou makes occasional, commanding appearances here and there.
-The movie’s episodic nature keeps things interesting, with the many short vignettes providing plenty of opportunities for the acting to shine.
+In particular, Ellen Burstyn and Anne Bancroft make an effective duo together, while Maya Angelou makes occasional, commanding appearances here and there.
+The movie’s episodic nature keeps things interesting, with the many short vignettes providing plenty of opportunities for the actors to shine.
 Ultimately there’s not much to it, but it’s a nice way to spend a quiet afternoon.

 Rating: ★★★ (out of 5)